 Sometimes it is desirable to put entities into a state from which no escape will be triggered automatically by changes in model conditions.
 We call this state the Dormant State.
-Dormant-State entities rely on modeler-supplied logic to transfer them from the Dormant State back to the Ready State.
-Job-ticket entities might be put into a Dormant State, for example, until an operator entity decides which job-ticket to pull next.
+Dormant-State entities rely on modelersupplied logic to transfer them from the Dormant State to the Ready State.
+Job-ticket entities might be put into a Dormant State, for example, until an operator entity decides which job-ticket to pull next, with consequent transfer of the job ticket to the Ready State.